Skip to content

 To compare our Psychology degrees, go here.

-TOTAL UNITS 120 units 80 units 80 units 80 units 72 units
+TOTAL UNITS 120 quarter units 80 quarter units

-DEGREE PREREQUISITES* An accredited bachelor's degree and/or master's/doctoral degree with a cumulative undergraduate grade point average of 2.7 or above An accredited bachelor's degree and/or master's/doctoral degree with a cumulative undergraduate grade point average of 2.7 or above An accredited bachelor's degree and/or master's/doctoral degree with a cumulative undergraduate grade point average of 2.7 or above An accredited bachelor's degree and/or master's/doctoral degree with a cumulative undergraduate grade point average of 2.7 or above An accredited bachelor's degree and/or master's/doctoral degree with a cumulative undergraduate grade point average of 2.7 or above.
-Also, at least four years of significant ministry experience (10 hours per week or more) and active engagement in a leadership role.
+An accredited bachelor's degree with a cumulative undergraduate grade point average of 2.7 or above* An accredited bachelor's degree with a cumulative undergraduate grade point average of 2.7 or above* An accredited bachelor's degree with a cumulative undergraduate grade point average of 2.7 or above* An accredited bachelor's degree with a cumulative undergraduate grade point average of 2.7 or above* Also requires 3-5 years of work experience in justice and advocacy.

 100% online